burlinson/AI/_posts/2026-03-29-Proliferation-Of-AI-Apps.md

 Telecom giants gobbled up the ISPs and rolled internet access into consumer’s existing phone services.
 They even issued customers with one combined bill.

 Google had a simple search bar on an almost blank home page with no advertising.
-It buried the competition.
+They buried the competition.
 The search engine war was officially over in 2006 when "Google" was added to the Oxford English Dictionary as a verb.

 Consumers didn’t want to stumble through the back-end mechanics of connecting to the internet.
 Nor did they want complicated search websites.